Investing Cryptocurrency

 1. Cardano (ADA)

 Cardano is a proof-of-stake blockchain platform that is founded on peer-reviewed research.
 It is a decentralized network that offers secure and transparent payments.
 Cardano's coin is ADA, which is named after Ada Lovelace, a 19th-century mathematician and the first computer programmer.
-Cardano's price is $0.73 as of March 12, 2024.
+Cardano's price was $0.73 as of March 12, 2024.
+As of August 4, 2024, Cardano's price is $0.32.

 2. Dogecoin (DOGE)